 Fleming explains why it is so very important to re-connect with God:

 “The ultimate antidote to fear is a relationship with that which is beyond you and with that which is most deeply within you — your God and your soul.
 When you know and experience that you are never really alone, you can face any fear, and it will not overcome you… Soul-centered surrender [to God] yields serenity and peace, even if it initially feels very threatening...”

 From initial vulnerability to God and connection with Him, we can then begin to choose courage in small ways each day.
 Fleming calls “courage” the determination to push through fear, and not allow it to rob us.

 When we choose fear (i.e. keeping ourselves safe), “the tendency is to either live tight and small or controlling and angry, or some of both,” Fleming explains.
 Choosing courage means pushing ourselves out of our “safe” comfort zone into vulnerability that promotes health and healthy relationships.

 For some that may mean finding the courage to leave the house and pick up the kids from school.
-For another it might mean returning to church—starting, perhaps, with a small cell group.
+For another it might mean asking him to leave, or returning to church—starting, perhaps, with a small cell group.
 For all of us, it means sharing our story with safe people.

 In sharing our story, particularly in a face-to-face context, we process our fears and pain, so that in time we can leave them behind.
 If you have yet to reach out to another person to share your story, I encourage you to prayerfully consider doing so this week.
 You can find a list of professional counselors and coaches trained specifically in working with betrayal trauma and its effects through APSATS or contact me and I'll help point you toward a counselor or group in your area.